-Band saws are very powerful tools that come in handy in a variety of woodworking tasks.
+Band saws are compelling tools that come in handy in a variety of woodworking tasks.
 There are many different types of band saws, but all of them have one thing in common: they can rip clean and precise cuts in wood.
 But why do you need a band saw in the first place?
 First of all, it’s a lot more comfortable to use than a circular saw.
 Secondly, it’s much faster than hand sawing.

 Attaching the blade

 Loosen the blade tension by turning the tension knob in a counter-clockwise direction.
 The tension knob is on a vertical shaft that is above the top cabinet of the band saw.
 Raise the band saw’s blade guard.
+The blade guard has to stay in a low position.
 It has to slide up and down a track when cutting material.
-The blade guard has to stay in a low position.

 Keep the knob secure.
 Remove the rear blade guard.
 Sometimes it comes with screws that secure the top and bottom of the guard.
 Loosen the under-table blade guard.
 There are adjustment wheels underneath the table that keep the blade in place just in case it breaks.
 Slide in the new band saw blade through the slot in the saw table.